Months After Controversial Helsinki Summit, Donald Trump Plans Another Private Meeting With Vladimir Putin

 The attack led Ukrainian President Petro Poroshenko to declare martial law in the regions adjacent to Russia, saying that there is a real threat of a land invasion.

-The meeting at the G-20 Summit will be the fourth formal meeting between Putin and Trump, who has become increasingly vocal about the ongoing Russia investigation.
+The meeting at the G-20 summit will be the fourth formal meeting between Putin and Trump, who has become increasingly vocal about the ongoing Russia investigation.
 As Robert Mueller’s team continues to move closer to Trump’s inner circle, the president has responded with repeated attacks calling it a witch hunt and accusing the lifelong Republican Mueller of being an “angry Democrat.”

 In the upcoming meeting, Donald Trump and Vladimir Putin are set to discuss their joint anti-terrorism efforts as well as disarmament and how to create better relations between the United States and Russia, a Kremlin spokesperson said.